Fundamental groups of split real Kac-Moody groups and generalized real flag manifolds. With appendices by Tobias Hartnick and Ralf K\"ohl and by Julius Gr\"uning and Ralf K\"ohl: Introduction

 Kac--Moody groups endowed with the Kac--Peterson topology have been studied extensively by the second author together with Gl\"ockner and Hartnick in \cite{GGH} and with Hartnick and Mars in \cite{HKM}.
 Our result is applicable to those Kac--Moody groups whose Bruhat decompositions are CW decompositions and for which the embedding $K \hookrightarrow G$ is a weak homotopy equivalence.

 In order to fix notations, let $G=G(\Pi)$ be the algebraically simply-connected split real semisimple Kac--Moody group associated to an irreducible diagram $\Pi = (V,E)$ endowed with the Kac--Peterson topology (for definitions, see Section \ref{Kac--Moody-basics}).
-Let $K=K(\Pi)$ be the so-called maximal compact subgroup of $G(\Pi)$, i.e., the subgroup fixed by the Cartan--Chevalley involution $\theta$ of $G(\Pi)$.
+Let $K=K(\Pi)$ be the so-called maximal compact subgroup of the topological group $G(\Pi)$, i.e., the subgroup fixed by the Cartan--Chevalley involution $\theta$ of $G(\Pi)$.
+We stress that in the infinite-dimensional non-Lie case this topological group $K$ is {\em not} a compact group, only a $k$-group, in fact a $k_\omega$-group.